johno/pixyll/_posts/2021-12-17-what_does_llc_mean.md

 ---
-layout: page
+layout: post
 title: What Does LLC Mean and How Do They Work?
+date: 2021-12-17
+summary: Don’t be fooled: Most people think LLC is an acronym for Limited Liability Corporation.
+This is wrong.
+Don’t be like most people.
+LLC stands for Limited Liability Company.
 permalink: /what_does_llc_mean/
-tags: how do llcs work, what is an llc, how does an llc work
 ---

 **What are LLCs and how do they work?**

-Don’t be fooled:

-LLC stands for Limited Liability Company.

-Most people think it’s an acronym for Limited Liability Corporation.
-This is wrong.

-Don’t be like most people.

 The many Owners of an LLC are referred to as Members.
 With the standard setup, Members receive the limited liability protection of a Corporation while paying taxes as if they were partners in a Partnership.
 This being the case, LLCs undergo the Pass-Through Process of taxation.